AckerlyXu/heima/articles/virtual-machines/windows/extensions-diagnostics-template.md

 ms.devlang: na
 ms.topic: article
 origin.date: 05/31/2017
-ms.date: 07/03/2017
+ms.date: 09/04/2017
-ms.author: v-dazen
+ms.author: v-haiqya
 ms.custom: H1Hack27Feb2017

 ---
 # Use monitoring and diagnostics with a Windows VM and Azure Resource Manager templates
 The Azure Diagnostics Extension provides the monitoring and diagnostics capabilities on a Windows based Azure virtual machine.
 You can enable these capabilities on the virtual machine by including the extension as part of the azure resource manager template.
-See [Authoring Azure Resource Manager Templates with VM Extensions](extensions-authoring-templates.md?toc=%2fvirtual-machines%2fwindows%2ftoc.json) for more information on including any extension as part of a virtual machine template.
+See [Authoring Azure Resource Manager Templates with VM Extensions](template-description.md?toc=%2fvirtual-machines%2fwindows%2ftoc.json#extensions) for more information on including any extension as part of a virtual machine template.
 This article describes how you can add the Azure Diagnostics extension to a windows virtual machine template.

 ## Add the Azure Diagnostics extension to the VM resource definition
 To enable the diagnostics extension on a Windows Virtual Machine you need to add the extension as a VM resource in the Resource manager template.